MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 **One-time configuration:** Contoso configures two DNS entries:

 - A wildcard TXT record for `*.contoso.com`.
 It's set to the value that's specified by Azure Front Door during the custom domain onboarding process.
-- A wildcard CNAME record, `*.contoso.com`, that aliases to Contoso's Azure Front Door endpoint: `contoso.z01.azurefd.net`.
+- A wildcard CNAME record, `*.contoso.com`, that's an alias for Contoso's Azure Front Door endpoint: `contoso.z01.azurefd.net`.

 **When a new tenant is onboarded:** No additional configuration is required.